6 Simple Ways to Teach Kids About the Environment

 Teach your little ones how to figure out which items are “re-do's” (recyclable) and what’s a “bye-bye” (not recyclable).
 Make sorting the recycling a household chore worthy of a gold star or “check on the hand.”
 (See The Happiest Toddler on the Block for ideas on boosting good behavior.)

 Teach your kids that it’s not cool to be a “litter-bug.”
-When you go to the beach or the park, you can teach your kid about littering by having a race to see how many pieces of paper they can pick up in 2 minutes (supervise this activity to make sure the trash is “regular trash” like paper, nothing sharp or disgusting).
-Of course, have the hand sanitizer ready for a good cleaning as soon as you’re done.
+Remind kids that trash often ends up in unwanted places, like the ocean, and can be dangerous for animals.
+Then, the next time you head to the beach or the park, do it with trash bags tow!
+Before your kiddo hits the swings or surf, have a race to see how many pieces of paper they can pick up in 2 minutes (supervise to make sure the trash is “regular trash” like paper, nothing sharp or gross).
+Have hand sanitizer ready for a good scrubbing as soon as you’re done.
 Responsibility and sustainability…two lessons for one!

-- Turn off the water while brushing their teeth. (”Save some water for the other families who need it.”)
+- Turn off the water while brushing their teeth. (“Save some water for the fishies!”)

 - Turn lights off when leaving a room. (“Save some light for the other families who need it.”)

-Taking care of the environment for kids can feel like endless nagging.
-Rather than nagging with reminders, “catch your kids being good.”
-Even if they only remember to do it one out of 10 times, toss them a praise for that.
-And, occasionally ask them to go all the way back to the room to flip the switch, they’ll quickly learn.
+But rather than focusing your energy on nagging with reminders, catch your kids being good!
+Even if they only remember to do it one out of 10 times, toss them praise.
+And occasionally ask them to go all the way back to the room to flip the switch off, too…they’ll quickly learn.
 (Check out my “gossiping” technique to really make your praise productive!)

-Some of the best ways to be sustainable with kids is in your own home.
+Don't know what to say?
 Luckily, lots of other parents have come up with lots of other great ideas!
-Check out kids' books about protecting the environment, like Seeds of Change or If Sharks Disappeared.
-Or use the internet to find photos that support your conversation or search for examples.
+Check out kids' books about protecting the environment.
+A few to peruse...

 Teach children the importance of buying organic and local when possible.

-One super-perfect way to encourage enviro-excellence is around food.
+One way to encourage enviro-excellence is around food, and organic food helps Mother Earth by using fewer pesticides and less energy and creating less soil erosion and pollution.
 Over the past decade, organic has become much more available and less expensive.
 Companies like Thrive Market sell great organics for up to 50% off—direct to consumers!
 And, even Walmart now has tons of organic food!

 No need to be a fanatic, but it’s smart to do what you can when/where you can.
 A great place to start is with a visit to EWG (Environmental Working Group).
 Use their guidelines to prioritize which foods you buy organic: